 shorten the race course in case of inclement weather or unforeseen

 athletes should be aware of — and accept — the possibility.

 For those traveling from afar, Cape Cod is awash with hotels, motor

 lodges, inns, bed and breakfasts, vacation cottages and AirBnB

-While the race is point-to-point (Atlantic Ocean in Truro to Wellfleet Village), athletes will park near the finish at the Wellfleet Elementary School and will be shuttled to the start line
+While the race is point-to-point (Atlantic Ocean in Truro to Wellfleet Village), athletes will park near the finish at the Wellfleet Elementary School and will be shuttled by bus to the start line.

 We love our volunteers!
 Friends and family members of athletes, past participants and curious future participants are all encouraged to volunteer and watch the action up close!
 T-shirt, refreshments, swag bag and a post-race meal are only some of the perks!
 Contact firstname.lastname@example.org for more information.